NikNikovsky/NN-ArcOS/README.md

 This will log you into your current account, and if you log out, then your session will be invalid.

-So basically don't forget to log into your account and reboot ArcOS when you're done.
+So basically don't forget to log into your account and reboot ArcOS if you want to do something on a different account.

 *btw you can find this README inside of the `src` folder*